ryyppy/flow-guide/guidelines/README.md

 ```

 <a name="type-definitions--types-file"></a><a name="2.1"></a>
 - [2.1](#type-definitions--types-file) **Dedicated Type Files:** Gather common types into Type files / submodules.
-Rule of thumb: Is a type an integral entity inside the whole module functionality?
-Then you probably want dedicated files.
+Rule of thumb: Use a dedicated type file as soon as a type represents an integral entity of the whole module.

   > Why?
 In many cases this reduces mental overhead whenever types of a specific category are used
   > in different parts of the application / library.
 Also those files make a great target for